- Why do people fall out of love?

 When you spend quality time with each other to connect, you’ll get what is called positive sentiment override.
 It means that you two like each other.
 You see each other in a positive light.

 Obviously, we think that people would choose a partner they liked.
-Which mostly they do, but it’s hard to like someone when you resent them because you had to do the laundry again.
+Which mostly they do, but it’s hard to like someone when resentments build up as they do in relationships.

-When they continue to irritate you by loading the dishwasher wrong and committing other everyday sins, it‘s hard to look at your partner and feel all lovey-dovey.
+When your partner continues to irritate you by loading the dishwasher wrong and committing other everyday sins, it‘s hard to look at your partner and feel all lovey-dovey.

-“[…] They will bring this negative perspective to their discussions of issues.
+“[…] [Couples] will bring this negative perspective to their discussions of issues.
 This makes it much more likely that the couple will have negative thoughts and feelings about each other during these discussions.”

 Once you’ve tripped over into negative sentiment override, you’ll find it much easier to spot negative things about your partner.